Preparing to Fail Fast so You can Recover Faster

 True devops is focused on just getting the job done.
 Meetings aren’t the only option to organize, sometimes a more ad hoc approach may be useful as you establish a fail fast system that works.
 Communication needs to be streamlined, with accountability in place.

-Multi-Tier Web and Application Monitoring
+Multi-Tier Application And Website Monitoring

 It’s very easy to have several dozen points of failure built into a growing application.
 Third party services, anomalies between you and the end user, as well as server outages or even bugs all present certain risks to your stability.